 - Wine: Blot with water.
-If stain remains, try detergent solution.
+If stain remains, try the detergent solution.
 Three-percent hydrogen peroxide is effective on red wine.

-26. Unclog a drain
+26. Unclog a Drain

-Forget buying those expensive cleaning products!
-All you need is vinegar, baking soda and boiling water to unclog a drain!
+Forget buying those expensive cleaning products.
+All you need is vinegar, baking soda and boiling water to unclog a drain\.
 Watch the video below to see how it works.

-28. Clean the bottom of dirty cleats and sneakers with a toothbrush
+28. Clean the Bottom of Dirty Cleats and Sneakers With a Toothbrush

-Mud, dirty and everything else that cleats and sneakers pick up can stick on there for a while!
-An easy way to clean them is to just run hot water on the bottom of the shoes and use a toothbrush to scrub off any remaining mud or dirt that won’t wash off with water.
+Run hot water on the bottom of the shoes and use a toothbrush to scrub off any remaining mud or dirt that won’t wash off with water.

 You can also add lemon to the mixture for a fresh, clean scent!

 If your dishwasher isn’t clean, it can’t do its job of cleaning your dishes.
-Keeping the appliance in tip-top shape will also make it last longer!
+Keeping the appliance in tip-top shape will also make it last longer.

 Gather some white vinegar, baking soda and a dishwasher-safe container — and follow these three steps to make your dishwasher sparkle again!